-For the Orthodox Church, the Holy Scripture is our written tradition.
-It was the Church that wrote down the words of Scripture (from Moses, to the Apostles and St. Paul).
+In the Orthodox faith, the Scriptures are seen as part of the Church's living tradition.
+It was the Church that wrote down the words of Scripture (from Moses to the Apostles and St. Paul).
 It was the Church that preserved the words of Scripture (1 Corinthians 15:1-8).
 It was the Church that told us what Scripture is - she chose from among several texts (St. Luke 1:1-4) and selected those that upheld the Canon of Truth.
-It was the Church that maintained the fullness of Christ's reverlation (Acts 20:35).
+It was the Church that maintained the fullness of Christ's revelation (Acts 20:35).